davelpat/datasciencecoursera/RepData_PeerAssessment2/RR_PA2_report.md

 if(!(file.exists(storm_data_bz2))) {download.file(storm_data_url, destfile = storm_data_bz2)}
 ```

-Next, we read in the data and prepare it for analysis.
 Given the large volume of data
 (over 900,000 storm events), we only read in the data needed to answer the two questions
 of interest.
 This will eliminate two thirds of the data fields and simplify,
 as well as speed up, the processing of the data.
 In the list below, "NULL" indicates